 My work is to go and motivate them to grow in a positive way and instil self-confidence them.
 I am happy that the mothers want their children to live life better than how they do.

 What problems have you discovered while working with the girl child?

-Well, though I’ve personally not encountered any, but what I observed over a period of time was of their safety and sanitation, and of course getting them married.
+Well, though I’ve personally not encountered any, what I observed over a period of time was of their safety and sanitation, and of course, getting them married.

 What obstacles have you faced?
 What advice do you have to women facing a similar situation?